SimonJaspers/notebook/knockout-map.md

 const userHandle = userName.map(createUserHandle);
 ```

 We can write unit tests for `createUserHandle` to describe its behavior and limitations.
 We can write generic tests for our `map` method.

+## Use as you see fit
 We can easily change how much of `createHandle`'s logic we want to expose in our main `App` code:

 ```js
 // Utils